 Transmission reinforcement: the connection applicant shall work with transmitter to upgrade the conductors of existing circuits or build new circuits to address the thermal violations.

-Remedial Acton Scheme (RAS): This option is to reject some load at the project to address post-contingency thermal violations.
+Remedial Action Scheme (RAS): This option is to reject some load at the project to address post-contingency thermal violations.
 If the RAS is to be classified as NPCC Type I RAS, it is generally applicable for outage conditions, not applicable for system conditions with all transmission elements in-service.
 The reliance upon a NPCC Type I RAS for conditions with all transmission elements in-service is reserved only for transition periods when new transmission reinforcements are being brought into service.
 A RAS classified as NPCC Type I RAS must be designed to satisfy all NPCC requirements for dependability and security.

 The transmitter shall agree to build the RAS for the project.